tristandunn/pusher-fake/README.markdown

 The project is intended to fully replace the Pusher service with a local version for testing and development purposes.
 It is not intended to be a replacement for production usage!

+#### Why?

+1. Using a remote API for testing is slow.
+2. Working offline is currently impossible.
+3. Wasting connections and messages in development is unreasonable.
+4. Stubbing the JavaScript, such as with [pusher-test-stub](https://github.com/leggetter/pusher-test-stub), is suboptimal and tedious for integration tests.

 ## Usage

 ### Test Environment